Phillip Lovelace

 Hi, I'm Phillip.

-Welcome to my corner of the web.
-I'm Phillip Lovelace, a Senior UX Developer with over 20 years of experience flippin' pixels into high-performance web interfaces.
+I'm a Senior UX Developer with over two decades of experience flippin' pixels into high-performance web interfaces.
 I specialize in UX development, creating accessible and intuitive user experiences through clean, semantic code.
 While my primary focus is on building scalable design systems, I also enjoy developing fully functional websites that meet both user and business needs.

 With a strong foundation in UX design, web accessibility, and performance optimization, I work to ensure that every project is efficient, consistent, and user-friendly.
 My experience spans from crafting design systems that improve team collaboration to building websites that offer seamless, high-quality digital experiences.